Coffee and Research

 3. Frequentist Thinking — Practicing statistics

-Using cancer clinical trials as an example, my father explains the frequentist perspective of “How do numbers behave when you virtually repeat a study in a long run?”
+Using cancer clinical trials as an example, my father explains the frequentist perspective of “How do numbers behave under repeated sampling?”

 4. Frequentist Experiments — Validation of statistics